Claiming Compensation for an Injury Abroad

 If you are on a package holiday and you are injured or become sick and it is someone else’s fault, you can claim compensation from the trip organiser.
 The tour operator is also obliged to assist you if you need medical assistance, for example to help you access local medical services.

 The Package Travel and Linked Travel Arrangement Regulations 2018 means that more travel arrangements are classified as package holidays and as a result are protected legally and financially.
 Limited protection is now also extended to ‘linked travel arrangements’.
 These specific regulations apply to sales in the EU only.
 In addition, holidays booked through an ABTA (Association of British Travel Agents) travel company provide further protection and support to their customers: for, to maintain their accreditation, a travel company must comply with the ABTA code of conduct.
 Be aware that not all travel companies are ABTA members.
-More information on these Regulations and Codes of Conduct is available here.

 What to do if you suffer an injury